 Demisexuality is a sexual orientation where people only experience sexual attraction to folks that they have close emotional connections with.

-This emotional bond isn’t necessarily love or romance.
+This emotional bond isn’t always love or romance, although it can be.

 For some demisexual people, it may be friendship — including platonic friendship.

 They might not necessarily love the person — whether romantically or platonically — at all.

 Your orientation describes who you’re attracted to.
 Demisexual people experience attraction to a select group of people.

 You might wonder, “But don’t many of us wait to feel an emotional connection to someone before having sex with them?”